 1. Implementing Integrate-able PropTech Is Do-Or-Die.

 With the pandemic pushing all industries to move into a more virtual, tech-enabled space, the Property Management Industry has been forced to both create and implement PropTech (property technology) that automates many manual processes and allows for a more remote lifestyle.
-Remote work and remote processes are becoming more common, and the normalization of even more of the instant gratification that technology inherently provides is visible.
+Remote work and remote processes are becoming more common, and the normalisation of even more of the instant gratification that technology inherently provides is visible.

 Management companies that lack a solid technological infrastructure that enables higher service levels which are now both expected and demanded by prospective residents and owners will fall behind the curve.

-On the other side, management firms that use too many software and platforms without integrating them to allow them to communicate with one another and merge data are creating an organizational mess of data that is siloed away from one another.
-When your data is scattered across multiple platforms, it’s nearly impossible to keep it up to date and aligned across platforms, let alone properly understand/analyze and make strategic decisions.
+On the other side, management firms that use too many software and platforms without integrating them to allow them to communicate with one another and merge data are creating an organisational mess of data that is siloed away from one another.
+When your data is scattered across multiple platforms, it’s nearly impossible to keep it up to date and aligned across platforms, let alone properly understand/analyse and make strategic decisions.
 The more easily integrated your systems are, the better the company’s long-term business health.

 3. Service-Oriented Amenities For Residents Will Be More In-Demand.

 Essentially, residents now value higher service levels and faster communication over physical amenities.
 For many, this means much faster response times to maintenance calls and more services available to connect to instantly.

 Service-oriented amenities have been more widely adopted in the Multifamily space, and are now making their way into the single-family space to settle in and re-define what it means to rent a home.